c2lang/documentation/documentation/docs/language/modules.md

 }
 ```
 Global symbols __must__ have unique names within their module, whether `public` or not.
 This ensures that
 `module.symbol` is unique.
-In the example above, all three modules have contain a `test` symbol, but no clash
+In the example above, all three modules contain a `test` symbol, but no clash
 occurs, as the module which the symbol comes from is always specified.